Edinaman Secondary School

 Edinaman Secondary School is a co-ed second cycle institution at Elmina in Ghana.
 It was established on January 19, 1978, and started offering educational services from the Elmina Castle.
+The school moved to its current location, the Paul Isert Hill in 1992.
+The school began its boarding system in the year 2008 under the administration of Mr. Francis Amanfo.